How Do Italians Really Eat Pasta in Italy?

 Don’t Limit Yourself to Just One Pasta Type

 Italy boasts hundreds of pasta varieties.
 That’s enough for a lifetime of tasty trips.
 So, when you go to Italy, let your taste buds wander off the beaten track.
-Instead of ordering the same pasta over and over, try a new kind in each ristorante or region.
+Instead of ordering the same pasta repeatedly, try a new kind in each ristorante or region.
 We promise — your palate will be pleased.
-What’s more, you’ll likely discover your new favorite pasta along the way.
+Moreover, you’ll likely discover your new favorite pasta along the way.